This Instant Pot Stir Fry is a delicious, healthy option if you don’t have access to a stovetop – all you need is chicken, veggies and a simple sauce!

 - Sesame oil – sesame oil will add a fragrant and flavourful taste to the dish.
 If you are looking for an alternative, you can use olive oil, avocado oil or sunflower oil in place of sesame oil.

-- Chicken breasts – chicken breasts are a leaner meat but you can replace this with chicken thighs.
+- Chicken breasts – chicken breasts are a leaner meat but you can replace them with chicken thighs.
 Chicken thighs may give a juicier cut of meat to the meal.

-- Carrot – to substitute carrots, you can use any vegetable of your choice.
+- Carrot – substitute for any vegetable of your choice.
 If you don’t have any fresh vegetables on hand, feel free to use frozen.

-- Red bell pepper – read substitution notes for carrots.
+- Red bell pepper – see substitution notes.

-- Green onion – green onions are a great garnish for the meal but also add great flavour to the stir fry as well.
-If you’re in a pinch, feel free to leave it out or replace them with chives.
+- Green onion – green onions are a great garnish for the meal but also add flavour to the stir fry.
+If you’re in a pinch, feel free to leave them out or replace them with chives.

 Stir fry sauce